home-assistant/home-assistant.io/source/_components/habitica.markdown

 * The `path` key is trickier.
     * Remove 'https://habitica.com/api/v3/' at the beginning of the endpoint URL.
     * Split the remaining on slashes (/) and **append the lowercase method** at the end.
     * You should get `["tasks", "user", "post"]`.
-To get a better idea of the API you can try all of the API calls in IPython console [using this package](https://github.com/ASMfreaK/habitipy/blob/master/README.md).
+To get a better idea of the API you are recommended to try all of the API calls in IPython console [using this package](https://github.com/ASMfreaK/habitipy/blob/master/README.md).
 * The `args` key is more or less described in the [docs](https://habitica.com/apidoc/).

 Combining all together: